How to Start an LLC in Texas

 Choosing a name for your Texas LLC is not as easy as it looks.
 First, you will need an original and one-of-a-kind name that is not currently being used by any other business in Texas.
 The search results should show ‘No Matching Entries Found,’ which tells you that you can proceed with your chosen LLC name.

 Here is a quick summary of the main guidelines:

-This position can be yourself, another manager in your LLC, or a professional Registered Agent service.
-You can check out our Registered Agent guide to better understand why we highly recommend that you appoint a professional Registered Agent service.
+This position can be yourself, another manager in your LLC, or a professional registered agent service.
+You can check out our registered agent reviews page to better understand why we highly recommend that you appoint a professional registered agent service.
 (See our recommended services below)

-Should you pay for the services and expertise of a Registered Agent service, it is essential that they have a physical address in Texas and should always be available to receive documents on behalf of your organization during standard business hours.
+Should you pay for the services and expertise of a registered agent service, it is essential that they have a physical address in Texas and should always be available to receive documents on behalf of your company during standard business hours.

 Read our full ZenBusiness review

 Northwest Registered Agent is a well-established registered agent service with two decades of experience.
 They allow you to add a registered agent in multiple states (if your business requires it) and can cover all of your Texas LLC registration needs.